Transatlantic migration: 19th century onward

-Among the various transatlantic migrations, the period of time between the mid-19th century to the early 20th century marks the “Age of Mass Migration” where 40% of U.S. population growth was due to the inflow of immigrants.
-Economic theory sought to explain, however, if immigrants were positively or negatively selected from the sending pool into the United States.
+Among the various transatlantic migrations, the period between the mid-19th century and the early 20th century marks the “Age of Mass Migration,” during which 40% of U.S. population growth was due to immigrant inflows.
+Economic theory sought to explain whether immigrants were positively or negatively selected from the sending pool into the United States.

 Ingrid Semmingsen in her book, Norway to America: a History of the Migration, wrote “Many have asked if it was the more capable, the more enterprising and energetic persons who left, or if it was those who fell behind in the struggle for bread, the losers, the maladjusted, and the deviant” in reference to the composition of those who migrated into the United States.

-The Roy Model of comparative advantage suggests that where there are higher wages for skilled workers in one location, the most able will migrate to that country and earn that income.
-Moreover, if there are higher wages for unskilled workers in one location, the least able will leave their own country and migrate to earn that income.
+The Roy model of comparative advantage suggests that when skilled workers earn higher wages in one location, the most able will migrate to that country and earn that income.
+Moreover, if wages are higher for unskilled workers in one location, the least able will leave their own country to earn that income.

-As a result of the improvements in transportation after the Industrial Revolution, long-distance migrations increased in the 19th century.
+As a result of transportation improvements following the Industrial Revolution, long-distance migration increased in the 19th century.
 For example, the duration of the Atlantic passage fell from 5 weeks (1725) to one week (1900).
 In addition, the length of indentured servitude necessary to pay for the fare decreased from 4 years to approximately 4 weeks, substantially decreasing one of the main deterrents for making the trek.
 Between 1846 and 1940, some 55 million migrants moved from Europe to America.
 65% went to the United States.
 Other major receiving countries were Argentina, Canada, Brazil and Uruguay.
 Also, 2.5 million Asians migrated to the Americas, mostly to the Caribbean (where they worked as indentured servants in plantations) and some, notably the Japanese, to Brazil and the USA.